-- I. Counselling and report writing on a selected case - II.
-II.
-Simulation of a parent counselling session - III.
-Report of critical observation of a given counselling session
+- I. Counseling and report writing on a selected case - II.
+Simulation of a parent counseling session - III.
+Report of critical observation of a given counseling session

 Mode of Transaction: The transaction for this course should be done with a perspective to enhance in the student teachers the ability to become a "People-helper".
-They should be able to appreciate the role of a guide and counsellor in the school setting.
+They should be able to appreciate the role of a guide and counselor in the school setting.